 Armed with an arsenal of trick ‘rangs, Captain Boomerang was a staple of the squad for years.
 He’s so iconically associated with the Squad that he was included in Arrow’s version of the team rather than appearing on Flash, and is part of the movie team as well.

 Fans know Harley’s history well – she was an accomplished psychiatrist before becoming infatuated with the Joker and suffering a psychotic break.
-She may not be superhuman, but her current creative shepherds Jimmy Palmiotti and Amanda Conner have often said Harley’s greatest strength is that she “doesn’t realize she isn’t capable of doing anything”.
+She may not be superhuman, but her former longtime creative shepherds Jimmy Palmiotti and Amanda Conner said Harley’s greatest strength is that she “doesn’t realize she isn’t capable of doing anything."

 Floyd Lawton was also a key member of Secret Six, a team of semi-anti-heroes-but-also-sometimes-villains that spun out of the Suicide Squad.
 But since the start of the "New 52," he’s been front and center with Task Force X once again.
-He’ll make his big screen debut played by Mr. July himself, Will Smith, in August’s Suicide Squad film.
+He made his big screen debut played by Mr. July himself Will Smith in 2016’s Suicide Squad, though he reportedly won't return for 2021's reboot/sequel.

 ”The Wall,” as she’s often called, is notorious among DC’s heroes for being impossible to intimidate – as you can see, she’s even stared down Batman.
 She makes up for her lack of physical power with a level of grit and toughness that is unmatched in the DCU.